rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 **User Interaction:**
 The user should be able to get the STB logical address and feed it for the test.
+`echo scan | cec-client <Port> -s -d 1` shall be used to get the logical address of all the devices connected on the network.

 #### Test Procedure
 | Variation / Steps | Description | Test Data | Expected Result | Notes|